flyway/flyway/README.md

 You can find our getting started guides [here](https://documentation.red-gate.com/fd/quickstart-how-flyway-works-184127223.html).
 Our reference documentation can be found [here](https://documentation.red-gate.com/fd/flyway-cli-and-api-183306238.html).

+## Download
+You can download Flyway from [here](https://www.red-gate.com/products/flyway/community/download/).

 ## About
 Flyway is brought to you by [Redgate](https://www.red-gate.com/) with the help of many contributors.